This week, we’re spotlighting how HIV prevention pill PrEP can help you look after your sexual health as a trans or non-binary person.

 So, could PrEP be right for you?

 'When I was first offered PrEP, I didn’t think it was for someone like me,' says Brighton PrEP user Finn.
-'Since I’ve been taking it, I’ve felt empowered about the choices I can make to have a healthier and safer sex life.
+'Since I’ve been taking it, I’ve felt empowered about the choices I can make to have a healthier sex life.
 I no longer worry about HIV.
 I now have regular check-ups and feel in control of my sexual health.'

 You can get PrEP for free on the NHS from a sexual health clinic.
 Before taking PrEP you should take an HIV test (to confirm that you are HIV negative) and a blood test to check your kidney function.